ccontrols/component-controls/ui/editors/README.md

 # Overview

-## @component-controls/editors

-A collection of editors used to edit component control values.

 Some of the guiding design goals for this library:

 -   Extensible using `addPropertyEditor`, so you can replace or add new editors.